Cyprus to shape future euro bank rescues: Eurogroup head

 "What we've done last night is what I call pushing back the risks," Dutch Finance Minister Jeroen Dijsselbloem, who heads the Eurogroup of euro zone finance ministers, told Reuters and the Financial Times on Monday, hours after the deal was struck.

 "If there is a risk in a bank, our first question should be 'Okay, what are you in the bank going to do about that?
-What can you do to recapitalize yourself?'.
-If the bank can't do it, then we'll talk to the shareholders and the bondholders, we'll ask them to contribute in recapitalizing the bank, and if necessary the uninsured deposit holders," he said.
+What can you do to recapitalise yourself?'.
+If the bank can't do it, then we'll talk to the shareholders and the bondholders, we'll ask them to contribute in recapitalising the bank, and if necessary the uninsured deposit holders," he said.

 After 12 hours of talks with the EU and IMF, Cyprus agreed to shut down its second largest bank, with insured deposits - those below 100,000 euros - moved to the Bank of Cyprus, the country's largest lender.
 Uninsured deposits, those accounts with more than 100,000 euros, face losses of 4.2 billion euros.